Guide to Drycenia 4, 5 & 6

 The Drycenians we know today, came about due to interference by the Transmortal Army many thousands of years ago.
 The ancient Drycenians were taken from Drycenia 4 to the Transmortal’s base on the planet Vinbuk and used in their early mass transformation experiments.
 For five thousand years the Transmortals tried, and failed to change the early Drycenians in the desired manner, after which they returned some to Drycenia 4 and abandoned the rest on Vinbuk until they were discovered by Vincent Richard Domenico (see guide to Lilea) as he fought to fulfil the Lilean prophecy.
 These experiments changed the Drycenians in many ways, the most notable being their life span which was vastly increased so that a healthy Drycenian today can live to be 420 years old.

 The Drycenians are short, finely built humanoids.
-Adult males rarely exceed 5 feet 4 inches in height, with the females averaging a couple of inches taller than their male counterparts.
+Adult males rarely exceed 5 feet 9 inches in height, with the females averaging a couple of inches taller than their male counterparts.
 They have a generally pale complexion with a fine, almost waxy texture to the skin which gives them a flawless looking complexion.
 Their hair ranges in colour from deep chestnut to blue black and is generally thick and wavy in texture.
-They have slightly over large, bright yellow eyes and those few lucky enough to meet a Drycenian, all say they have an uncannily mesmerising gaze.
-The most unique feature of the Drycenian, and one which they share with few other known humanoid races, is a pair of long fangs in the upper jaw.
-These can be up to two inches in length and sit in a corresponding groove in the lower jaw, enabling them to be invisible when the mouth is closed.
+They have overly large, bright yellow eyes and those few lucky enough to meet a Drycenian, all say they have an uncannily mesmerising gaze.
+The most unique feature of the Drycenian, and one which they share with only a few other known humanoid races, is a pair of long fangs in the upper jaw.
+These can be up to an inch in length and sit in a corresponding groove in the lower jaw, enabling them to be invisible when the mouth is closed.

-The Drycenians’ bone density is such that they are totally unable to swim.
+The Drycenians’ bone density is such that they are totally unable to float.
 If they enter the water they sink immediately and the sensation feels to them, like falling through air would feel to us.
-Understandably they avoid deep water at all costs.
+Understandably they avoid deep water at all costs unless they wear special flotation belts.

 Being such a long lived race, the Drycenians choose to breed just once every thirty years so as to avoid over population and most families consist of just two children.
 The Drycenian pregnancy lasts for 23 months, their longevity causing gestation to be correspondingly slow.
 Newborns typically weigh between 4 and 7 pounds and are born with a full set of teeth and fully formed fangs, all of which are permanent and grow with the infant.
 If a Drycenian loses a tooth or breaks a fang and has the stump removed, another will naturally grow in its place.